 Deloitte LLP's internal analysis released in April 2017 stated that 52 of the Fortune 500 companies were testing or had deployed AR/VR products and solutions, and those numbers have only increased since then.
 Lindsey Vontz, content marketing manager for graphic design crowdsourcing platform 99designs, said mixed reality projects are among the fastest-growing categories on the platform in recent years.

 Because of the promise of lowered costs and greater efficiency in fabrication and manufacturing, especially as the technology evolves, the industry has been growing steadily in recent years.
-The research group Markets and Markets expects the 3D printing industry to grow to $32.78 billion by 2023.
+The research group MarketsandMarkets expects the 3D printing industry to grow to $32.78 billion by 2023.
 If you have ideas for combining 3D printing with green building practices, an industry which is projected to grow at a rate of 23 percent annually, you've really hit the jackpot.

 Mobile food businesses